New South Wales V set: DJM cars and remaining DIT cars

 From 1985, DJM power cars and DIT trailer cars entered service.
 Technological advances saw a thyristor chopper system fitted to the next batch of power cars, coded DJM.
 The chopper cars gave a smoother and quieter ride.
 The chopper cars can be distinguished from the earlier camshaft cars by a large open grille at the pantograph end of the power car, and by different hatch coverings over the driver's side of the power car.
 DJM 8123–8137 had even larger open grilles on the pantograph end.
 DJM 8101 had its Candy livery moulded fibreglass end repainted into CityRail blue and yellow in 1990 to form a special set, with the commemorative wording "celebrating 20 years of double-deck intercity services to Gosford" applied near the driver's cab window.
 In 2009, DJM 8101's front was repainted into standard Intercity livery.

-Final batch (DKM & DKT)
+Final batch (DKM and DKT)

-DKM V set, with the State Rail Authority "Candy" livery.
-The DKs were fitted with a glass-reinforced plastic end, introduced in 1989.
+A DKM carriage with the State Rail Authority "Candy" livery.
+The DK carriages were fitted with a glass-reinforced plastic end in 1989.

 The final V sets were introduced in 1989, and they were the last carriages to be built by Comeng's Granville factory.

 These cars were coded DKM and DKT and are permanently coupled.
 There were several changes: the cars were finished in corrugated steel, instead of the previous inserted Budd fluting.
 Seating had separate seat backs.
-Instead of the push-pull doors inside the previous V sets, the DKs were fitted with an electronically operated vestibule door, and no door was installed at the gangway.
+Instead of the push-pull doors inside the previous V sets, the DKs were fitted with an electronically operated vestibule door, and no doors were installed at the gangway between DKM and DKT cars.
 The State Rail Authority wanted to order an extra 50 but funding was not available.

+The V set carriages are notably the largest electric carriages commissioned for the New South Wales railway network with a length of 23 metres and with the trailer cars weighing 40 tonnes, and the power cars weighing a further 61 tonnes at most.

+Car Prefix codes

+The V set cars all start with a 3-letter prefix, these prefixes make up the car code naming system.
+This system loosely follows a few NSW conventions.